ItzMeJP/simple_network/README.md

 ## <a name="Description"></a>1.
 Description

 The API is a simple usage API that implements UDP and TCPs protocol.
-The usage is motivated by applications that just need to exchange data without a lot of restrictions .
+The usage is motivated by applications that just need to exchange data without a lot of demands and/or restrictions .
 The Simple Network API is a wrapper package of [Boos::asio](https://www.boost.org/doc/libs/1_75_0/doc/html/boost_asio.html) library.

 ## <a name="Example"></a>2.
 Examples